Viktor95801/Viktor95801/README.md

 Check out [my website, btw ;)](viktor95801.github.io)

-That's a good section, but we can definitely make it more concise and inviting!
-Here are a few options, ranging from more direct to slightly more elaborate, depending on the tone you want:

-Option 1 (Direct & Clear)

-Contact Me

-Got a quick question, wanna chat, or need some programming help?
-Find me on Discord: viktor_hg.
-(Please, no NSFW content.)

-I speak Brazilian Portuguese 🇧🇷 (my native language) and can get by in English.

 ### Get in touch

 For small talk, programming discussions, or if you're looking for assitance with a coding problem/challenge, feel free to reaach out on Discord: `viktor_hg`.
 (Just a heads-up: no NSFW!!)